HSF/hsf.github.io/_gsocproposals/2024/proposal_Key4hepAnyCollectionInDataModelExplorer.md

-inspect the event data containing various collections of the objects, e.g. calorimeter clusters, tracker hits, reconstructed particles, etc. Traditionally visualization of the event data is tied with the visualization of the detector where visualized objects resemble their true shape.
+inspect the event data containing various collections of the objects, e.g. calorimeter clusters, tracker hits, reconstructed particles, etc. Traditionally visualization of the event data is tied with the visualization of the detector where event objects resemble their "intuitive" shape.
 There is no visual tool which offers detailed inspection of the data contained in the event.
 [dmX](https://github.com/key4hep/dmx) offers only limited possibility to visualize tree of MonteCarlo particles.
 The goal of the project will be